PoJD/can/README.md

 * Extended CAN identifiers not used, so only 11 bits used for standard CAN ID
 * First 3 bits are reserved for message type: https://github.com/PoJD/piclib/blob/master/can.h
 * Remaining 8 bits are reserved for internal nodeID: https://github.com/PoJD/can/blob/master/CanSetup.X/canSwitches.h
-* Node id 1st bit is always the floor, so effectively 7 bits remaining for each floor (which should be sufficient). https://github.com/PoJD/can/blob/master/CanSetup.X/canSwitches.h lists all CAN IDs for all switches.
+* Node id 1st bit is always the floor, so effectively 7 bits remaining for each floor (which should be sufficient). https://github.com/PoJD/can/blob/master/CanSetup.X/canSwitches.h lists all nodeIDs for all switches.
 Each has 8 IDs reserved since in theory we can wire up to 8 individual wall switches to one CanSwitch

 CAN Data
 * NORMAL (0) and COMPLEX (3) message types (aka action message types)